pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 };
 ```

-On the main thread we create one worker per core and send the tasks to the worker instead of processing them on the main thread.
+On the main thread we spawn one worker per core and send the tasks to the worker instead of processing them on the main thread.

 ```ts
 // create one WebWorker per core